 During my bachelor’s, I studied biology and chemistry to become a teacher, and further explored my passion for the biological sciences.
 I then decided to proceed with a master’s to follow this career path.

 During my master’s studies (organismic biology and evolution) at Humboldt University (Berlin, Germany) I focused on marine mammals, population genetics and evolutionary questions.
 This allowed me to spend one term at the University of Champaign-Urbana, Illinois.
+During my master thesis I worked on the phylogeographie of the Eurasian lynx at the Institute of Zoo and Wildlife research in Berlin.
 After completing my masters I expanded my skill set by working in several project at the Museum of Natural History Berlin.

 Please find my more detailed CV on the respective page.